upcs/cs341-project-ss2020-swift/README.md

 Philip Robinson

 #### Load Times
 Page load time / time until page operable.
 Both are in seconds and are an average of five trials on the swift-smap.appspot.com site for Sprint 5.
-Sprint 4 times were computed from timing localhost requests.
+Sprint 4 times were computed from timing localhost requests, which is why times appear to have gotten worse.

 -	Firefox (Sprint 4): 0.32764 / 3.0188
 - Firefox (Sprint 5): 3.7482 / 5.7482